edmodlabs/techsummer-site-master/src/faq/index.md

 ## What age range is appropriate for the VR Kit?
 The VR headset is not for use by children under age 13 according to the official health and safety warning.

-What it is we get in terms of equipment and training, what the cost is (completely free?)?
+## What Hardware is included in the Virtual Reality Kit?
 The VR Kit includes the following items:
-·      1x Oculus Ready PC Tower that meets the Oculus minimum specs and approved by Oculus IT ·      Mouse and Keyboard
+* 1x Oculus Ready PC Tower that meets the Oculus minimum specs and approved by Oculus IT
+* Mouse and Keyboard
-·      1x Oculus Rift CV1
+* 1x Oculus Rift CV1
-·      1x 24” Monitor
+* 1x 24” Monitor
-·      1x Ricoh Theta S 360 Camera
+* 1x Ricoh Theta S 360 Camera
-·      1x Camera Stand
+* 1x Camera Stand
-·      1x Laminated getting started guide
+* 1x Laminated getting started guide

-Training will be provided through an open-sourced online manual.
-The equipment and training is free.

-## What is in it for our students?
-Students get to consume and create content in the next cutting edge format, Virtual Reality.
-We aim to inspire the next generation to be more involved in computer science and encourage .

-## What is in it for Facebook?
-We aim to inspire the next generation to be involved, fluent, and excited about computer science.
-Investing in the future helps everyone.

 ## How will the equipment be used?
 We provide instructions to get started experiencing and creating virtual reality.
-It is up to the teachers themselves to decide and innovate on how they would like to integrate the vr kit into their classrooms.
+It is up to the teachers themselves to decide and innovate on how they would like to integrate the VR kit into their classrooms.

 ## How could we evaluate its use?
 It is important to us that teachers themselves to evaluate how successful the VR Kit is for their classrooms